Hydrangeas, those old-fashioned shrubs, have made a comeback in a big way

 ‘Snowflake’ is a double-flowered oakleaf hydrangea—actually multiple layers of sepals, creating a wonderful garden effect.

 Hydrangea serrata, mountain hydrangea, is a species from Japan and Korea with a delicate, refined appearance on a smaller plant than H. macrophylla.
-There are both mophead and lacecap types, though lacecaps seem to predominate.
+In fact, experts consider H. serrata a subspecies of H. macrophylla as they share many of the same characteristics and requirements.
+There are both mophead and lacecap types, though lacecaps seem to predominate, they can be blue or pink depending on the soil pH, and they both bloom on new wood, so should not be pruned until after flowering.
+Regardless of their classification, they are lovely plants and suit some situations better than their larger cousins.

 'Blue Deckle’ is a lacecap that reblooms in the late summer to early fall.
 Very hardy cultivar that blooms on new growth.
 Zones 6-9.